janlelis/better-array/README.md

 a.count('b'); // => 2
 ```

-See below for more examples.
 Please note that the resulting objects are always vanilla JS objects, not BetterArray wrapper objects.
 This is intentional; the main goal of this library is not the ability to chain, but to be very unobtrusive.
 If you still want to chain method calls, see at bottom for two options to do so.

 ## Install